 Tie Every Certificate To The Customer, Order, And Invoice Record

 A certificate file by itself does not defend an exempt sale.
 What matters is whether you can trace that document to the exact customer, ship-to location, order, and invoice that relied on it.
 If your team cannot make that connection quickly, the support is not audit-ready even if the certificate itself looks valid.
-That is the heart of exemption certificate tracking.
+This connection is the heart of exemption certificate tracking.

 At minimum, the record model should let you answer five questions for any exempt transaction: who bought the goods, which entity claimed the exemption, which jurisdiction was involved, which certificate supported the decision, and which invoices or orders were processed under that support.
 Many teams also track effective dates, reviewer name, exception notes, and the storage location of the underlying document.